harmane4/Team-Profile-Generator/README.md

   To run the application, navigate to the index.js file in the command line and invoke the command `index.js` in your terminal.

-  To invoke the tests simple run the command `npm test` in your terminal.
+  To invoke the tests simply run the command `npm test` in your terminal.

   ## Video Demonstration